saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 Output of your code should be n!
 ```

-3. Write a script to print the count of number of digits within the given input number using `while` and `for` loops.
+2. Write a script to print the count of number of digits within the given input number using `while` loop

 ```console
 input from the user is 123.